rpp5524/CSE_584_rpp5524/README.md

 ## Structure

 - `Homework_1/`: Contains the first homework assignment, including papers & reports
-- `Homework_2/`: Contains the second homework assignment, including problem statements, solutions, and any supporting scripts.
+- `Homework_2/`: Contains the second homework assignment pdf
-- `...`
-- `Scripts/`: Contains general-purpose scripts that are used across multiple assignments.
-- `Data/`: Contains datasets used for various assignments (if applicable).
-- `Docs/`: Includes documentation or notes related to the assignments.

 ## How to Use